tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Challenge** 6 (2,300 XP)

-**Nature Speech.** The cerdeval can converse with animals and monstrosities, even if they don’t share a language.
+**Nature Speech.** The cerdeval can converse with animals and monstrosities, even if they don't share a language.

 **Magic Resistance.** The cerdeval has advantage on saving throws against spells and other magical effects.